Skip to content

 Bases: GrainSegment, ABC

-A 2D grain segment is a segment that has the same cross sectional geometry throughout its length.
+A 2D grain segment with uniform cross section along its length.

 Source code in machwave/models/grain/base.py